Signedue/signedue.github.io/crime-rates.md

 ## Conclusion

-This analysis has shown significant variation in crime rates across Danish municipalities over time, between genders, and by type of offence.
-Municipalities such as Lolland and Guldborgsund consistently experience higher crime rates, particularly driven by violent and property crimes, whereas municipalities like Christiansø and Fanø show minimal criminal activity overall.
-A strong and consistent gender gap is evident: men commit significantly more crimes than women across all offence types and locations.
-This pattern is robust even in low-crime areas, indicating that gender is a key determinant in crime data.

-Furthermore, high-crime municipalities also tend to exhibit greater volatility in yearly crime rates, suggesting more unstable or dynamic crime environments.
-On the other hand, municipalities with lower crime rates demonstrate more consistent patterns year over year.
+This analysis has revealed striking differences in crime rates across Danish municipalities — not only in terms of **volume**, but also **volatility**, **type of offence**, and **gender patterns**.
+Municipalities like **Lolland** and **Guldborgsund** consistently stand out with significantly higher crime levels, especially in **violent and property-related offences**.
+Meanwhile, places like **Christiansø** and **Fanø** maintain exceptionally low crime rates across the board.

+A consistent and notable gender divide was found throughout the analysis: **Men account for the vast majority of criminal activity**, regardless of region or crime type.
+This trend is evident even in low-crime municipalities, emphasizing how persistent the gender gap in crime involvement is — both statistically and socially.

+Beyond averages, we also examined the **stability** of crime rates over time.
+High-crime areas tended to show more **yearly fluctuations**, suggesting dynamic or unstable local conditions.
+In contrast, low-crime municipalities exhibited more **steady patterns**, which may reflect differences in **population size**, **policing**, or **social cohesion**.

+Together, these findings highlight the importance of **geographic and demographic context** in understanding crime.
+They also suggest that targeting interventions at the municipal level — especially in areas with volatile trends — may be both necessary and effective.

 ---